Queen Domination by SAT Solving: Introduction

+Theoretical work continues to this day~\cite{weakley2018}.
+Meanwhile, previously open cases have increasingly been tackled using algorithmic and computer-based search~\cite{bird2017, gibbons1997, kearse2000}.
+This has led to a fruitful synergy between theory and computation: theoretical results narrow the search space, while computational results provide new data that inspire further mathematical advances.
+Leveraging these advances, the state-of-the-art search tool \textsc{Unidom}\footnote{\url{https://github.com/billbird/unidom}}~\cite{bird2017} determined $\gamma(Q_n)$ for all $n\leq25$ and enumerated all non-isomorphic minimum queen domination solutions for boards with $n\leq18$.
+A more detailed discussion of prior contributions is provided in Section~\ref{sec:related-work}.

 Despite the value of computational methods, they come with inherent risks regarding correctness.
-Since results depend on software (typically custom-written code), the potential of bugs can undermine confidence in reported outcomes.
-This concern is not hypothetical: discrepancies in computational results have been documented in computer-assisted proofs of other problems, such as in Lam's problem of proving the nonexistence of a projective plane of order ten~\cite{bright2021}.
+Since results depend on software (typically custom-written code), the potential for bugs can undermine confidence in reported outcomes.
+This concern is not hypothetical.
+Discrepancies in computational results have been documented in computer-assisted proofs of other problems, such as Lam's problem of proving the nonexistence of a projective plane of order ten~\cite{bright2021}.
 Even though Lam's problem was solved by two independent computational implementations~\cite{Lam1989,Roy2011}, discrepancies in the intermediate results of both implementations were later discovered, including the discovery of partial planes that were asserted to not exist but actually do~\cite{Bright2022}.
+During the course of this work, we likewise discovered a bug in the state-of-the-art dominating set solver \textsc{Unidom} that causes valid solutions to be missed under certain configurations.
+Details of a failing test case are provided in Appendix~\ref{app:unidom_bug}\@.
 Unfortunately, it is simply a reality of software development that even the most well-tested programs have bugs~\cite{Lam1990}.
 This is particularly important for code that purports to find \emph{all} solutions of a mathematical problem: how can we have confidence that all solutions were indeed found?